 Potential savings in cost and liabilities.

 As I mentioned above, several studies point to the fact that drug abuse among employees takes a toll on their employers’ bottom line due to lost productivity and the quality of work.
 But small businesses also expose themselves to the higher costs of health insurance, workers’ compensation claims, and any lawsuits that may arise from employee negligence as a result of drug use.
 This holds all the more true if the work that is being done is considered high risk or dangerous.
 Some states actually offer discounts on worker’s compensation premiums to businesses that conduct drug testing on its employees.
+To make sure you are in compliance with your state laws, check your local Illinois drug testing laws or whatever state you reside in.

 Lower employee turnover.